adimit/werti/README.markdown

 learner to understand the underlying principles of the target language, and thus acquire a firmer grasp of the language itself.

+### Architecture
 The system currently only supports English as a target language, but is planned to be highly modular and thus extensible towards other languages.

 It runs is tested to run on a tomcat web server and relies on a recent JVM.
-It was only tested uisg the Sun JVM.
+It was only tested using the Sun JVM.
 The basic architecture relies on tomcat's servlets API, the (incubating) Apache UIMA API and the Google Web Toolkit.
 Thus it makes use of Java, AJAX, HTML and XML peripheral (e.g. Ant, Eclipse EMF ...) technologies.

 The system is currently in early development.
-For more information, please refer to the documentation under /docs or contact the author admtrov@sfs.uni-tuebingen.de
+For more information, please refer to the documentation under /docs or contact the author `admtrov@sfs.uni-tuebingen.de`

+### Requirements
+* A recent Tomcat (5 or higher, 6 recommended)
+* log4j in Tomcat
+* A recent version of Apache/IBM UIMA
+* GWT, version 1.5 or higher
+* The Lingpipe toolkit, Version 3.5 or higher, including model files
+* Currently, we also depend on the Stanford tagger (a recent build from around April 2008 would do)
+* The `lib` package, located at [github](http://github.com/adimit/lib)

+### Installation
+See `INSTALLATION` for instructions.